 Note: For information regarding testing or treatment of ASD and other related conditions, please see:

-An initial course of ABA treatment may be covered for an individual with ASD when a state mandate requires or a benefit plan explicitly provides coverage for ABA and ALL of the following selection criteria are met:
+Adaptive behavior treatment may be covered for an individual with ASD when a state mandate requires or a benefit plan explicitly provides coverage for ABT and ALL of the following selection criteria have been met:

-Continuation of ABA treatment may be covered for an individual with ASD when a state mandate requires or a benefit plan explicitly provides coverage for ABA and ALL of the following selection criteria are met:
+Protocol modification of ABT treatment may be covered for an individual with ASD when a state mandate requires or a benefit plan explicitly provides coverage for ABT and ALL of the following selection criteria are met:

-Supervision of behavior analysts providing ABA treatment may be covered for an individual with ASD when a state mandate requires or a benefit plan explicitly provides coverage for ABA and ALL of the following selection criteria are met:
+Continuation of ABT treatment may be covered for an individual with ASD when a state mandate requires or a benefit plan explicitly provides coverage for ABT and ALL of the following selection criteria are met:

 The following codes for treatments and procedures applicable to this document are included below for informational purposes.
 Inclusion or exclusion of a procedure, diagnosis or device code(s) does not constitute or imply member coverage or provider reimbursement policy.
 Please refer to the member's contract benefits in effect at the time of service to determine coverage or non-coverage of these services as it applies to an individual member.

-Note: There are no specific procedure codes for ABA therapy.
-The following list of procedure codes are examples only and may not represent all codes being used for ABA therapy.
+Note: There are no specific procedure codes for ABT.
+The following list of procedure codes are examples only and may not represent all codes being used for ABT.
 Please contact the member's plan for applicable coding conventions as these may vary.

 |0359T||Behavior identification assessment, by the physician or other qualified health care professional, face-to-face with patient and caregiver(s), includes administration of standardized and non-standardized tests, detailed behavioral history, patient observation and caregiver interview, interpretation of test results, discussion of findings and recommendations with the primary guardian(s)/caregiver(s), and preparation of report|